sonic-net/SONiC/doc/express-reboot/Cisco_8000_Express_Reboot_HLD.md

 2. During express-reboot shutdown path, syncd_request_shutdown will be called with a new option “-pxe” to inform syncd pre-shutdown for express boot mode.
 The actual calls will be “docker exec syncd /usr/bin/syncd_request_shutdown –pxe”.
 3. “SONIC_BOOT_TYPE=express” will be added to reboot cmdline to indicate express-reboot.

 The rest flow is similar to warm-reboot.

+A new express-reboot script will be added as a soft link to fast-reboot script.

 ## Syncd